krishnanair2025/Team9_repository/Packages/README.md

-# Team 9 ROS2 Packages
+# Team 9 ROS2 Workspaces

-This directory contains the ROS2 packages developed by each sub-team in independent ROS2 workspaces.
+This directory contains the independent ROS2 workspaces for each sub-team.